oscarmorrison/newGithubRepo/README.md

 ```
 vim newGit
 ````
 and change
 USERNAME = "YOURGITHUBUSERNAME"
 PASSWORD = "YOURPERSONALACCESSTOKEN"
-to your bitbucket username and password
+to your github username and personal token
+*Can get a Personal Access token from https://github.com/settings/tokens*

 When you are in a directory that you want to upload to bitbucket in a new repo just type